coderefinery/modular-type-along/content/lesson.md

 Our initial goal for this exercise is to plot a series of temperatures and precipitations for **January** and to compute and plot the **arithmetic mean**.
-We imagine that we assemble a working script from various StackOverflow/ChatGPT recommendations and arrive at:
+We imagine that we assemble a working script from various internet research/ AI chat recommendations and arrive at:

 ```{literalinclude} code/initial-version.py